Bud82jp/Bud82jp/README.md

 # Hi, I'm Bud82jp (Call me Jack!) 👋

-Currently studying T-Level software development 💻 Learning python and (insert some topics) with a strong interest in aviation (Planes)
+Currently studying T-Level software development 💻 Learning python and data with a strong interest in aviation (Planes)

 ## About Me